 Power cut advice for businesses

 Your business might have a power cut due to severe weather, a fault on the network, or theft and damage caused by third parties.
-To ensure your business is prepared, you can use a back up power supply (UPS) that provides emergency back-up.
+To ensure your business is prepared, you can use a back up power supply (UPS) that provides a few minutes of emergency battery back-up.
 You can also rent or buy a generator to help you carry out your daily business.

 Make sure to save or backup your work regularly on your computer or laptop, and keep laptops charged.
 Try to purchase electronic equipment that has memory stores to recover data.